RESEARCH

 B. A. Earnshaw and P. C. Bressloff, A biophysical model of AMPA receptor trafficking and its regulation during LTP/LTD. J. Neurosci.
 26 12362-12373 (2006). pdf

-Although most proteins destined for dendrites and dendritic spines are conveyed from the cell body, a subset of mRNAs are transported into dendrites to support local protein synthesis.
+Although many proteins destined for synapses are conveyed from the cell body, a subset of mRNAs are transported into dendrites to support local protein synthesis.
 Increasing evidence indicates that local protein synthesis in dendrites plays a critical role in mediating the enduring changes in synaptic structure and function that underlie long-term memory.
-Within dendrites mRNA is assembled into granules, which then undergo rapid bidirectional transport via molecular motors such as kinesin.
+Within dendrites mRNA is assembled into granules, which then undergo rapid bidirectional transport via multiple molecular motors such as kinesin and dynein.
 The rapid transport is interspersed with periods of slow movement or pauses, consistent with localization at synaptic sites.
-We are currently developing a stochastic model of mRNA transport along dendrites, which extends a previous model of NMDA receptor transport during synaptogenesis.
-In the latter case, the sites of slow movement appear to be associated with exo/endocytoic zones where there is cycling of receptors between the plasma membrane and the cytoplasm.
-Such cycling could provide a mechanism for delivering the receptors to the dendritic surface, thus making them available for recruitment to emerging synapses.
-For simplicity, we take synaptic sites to be distributed along a one-dimensional dendritic cable.
-Within each site granules undergo transitions between a mobile and an immobile state.
-Whenever a granule exits a site, it undergoes motor-assisted transport to the next site of exo/endocytosis along the cable.
-Solutions of the model equations determine the time--dependent distribution of granules along the dendrite.
+We are currently developing stochastic models of motor-driven transport of mRNA granules along dendrites that combines intermittent bidirectional transport with signaling and uptake from targeted synaptic sites.
 Coupling the transport model with synaptic signaling cascades provides a framework for studying the role of local protein synthesis in long-term plasticity.
+Moreover, various types of dysfunction in motor-driven transport appear to be a major contributory factor to a number of neurodegenerative diseases associated with memory loss including Alzheimer's.

 Receptor trafficking